JammyNinja/EnerGeo_API/README.md

 ## Acknowledgements
 - [Andrew Crossland, PhD](https://linkedin.com/in/afcrossland/) inspired our project with his real-time web-based tool, mygridgb.co.uk, and offered us constant support and encouragement throughout the hackathon.
-- [Anna Putt](https://linkedin.com/in/anna-putt/) for organizing the MentorMe initiative and its first hackathon, "Earth, Fire, Air, Water - Where Does Our Energy Come From?", and Ben Fairbairn (https://linkedin.com/in/benfairbairn/) for coming up with the theme.
+- [Anna Putt](https://linkedin.com/in/anna-putt/) for organizing the MentorMe initiative and its first hackathon, "Earth, Fire, Air, Water - Where Does Our Energy Come From?", and Ben Fairbairn(https://linkedin.com/in/benfairbairn/) for coming up with the theme.
 We had the honour of winning the hackathon with this project!
 - [Le Wagon - London](https://www.lewagon.com/london) trained us and provided an excellent co-working space in the heart of London for the duration of the hackathon.

+## Front End
+The front end of the application is on this [GitHub Repo](https://github.com/prifinkler/energeo)